Watch out, Tinder, Facebook is getting into online dating

 Users can set up a dating profile with their first name, which the company said won't be visible to friends and will not appear in News Feeds.
 The feature is opt-in and users will not be matched with people they are already friends with, according to Facebook.

+Before introducing dating, Facebook created Marketplace, where people can browse items for sale nearby, in a bid to compete with Craigslist and eBay.
+It allowed users to order takeout directly from fast-casual restaurants like Chipotle, Panera and Papa John's, much as companies like Seamless and GrubHub do. it allowed users to send money to friends on the platform, as the social payments company Venmo does.

+Investors in other online dating platforms appear spooked by Facebook's move into the space.
+Shares of Match Group -- the parent company of dating platforms like Tinder, Match.com and OKCupid -- plunged as much as 19% on Tuesday afternoon following the news.
+Shares of IAC/InterActiveCorp, the majority owner of Match, also fell 11%.

-On the dating service, people will be able to browse events and groups related to their interests, such as upcoming concerts or groups for runners.
+On Facebook's dating service, people will be able to browse events and groups related to their interests, such as upcoming concerts or groups for runners.
 If a user sees an event they'd like to attend, they will be able to "unlock" that event to interact with others attending it.

 From there, their dating profile will be shared with other people going to the event who are also using the dating service.
 They will be able to browse through those users and start a conversation in a private messaging inbox that isn't connected to the Messenger or WhatsApp apps.